TanVD/kosogor/README.md

 setting plugins configurations which should be default or using verbose plugin interfaces when you don't need such flexibility.

 It includes few different plugins:
 * `kosogor` -- simplified Kotlin-DSL facades and defaults for everyday development.
-See [README](https://github.com/TanVD/kosogor/blob/master/kosogor/README.md)
+See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor)
 * `Kosogor-zkm` -- Gradle wrapper for ZKM-based obfuscation, clean and simple.
-See [README](https://github.com/TanVD/kosogor/blob/master/kosogor-zkm/README.md)
+See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor-zkm)

 ## More?